thomasmeessen/Master-Project/report.md

 Rehabilitation on the other hand require assistance for a transient period and is often performed at the office of a practitioner.
 For this task devices are already on the market that are capable of encouraging an active participation of the patient and replacing older techniques.
 But there a number of impairment that causes a severe increase in the metabolic cost of walking that need for an assistance device to restore some of the old patient's motion capabilities.
-In those cases it is the objective the patient can walk again with a metabolic cost close to what it was in the past.
+In those cases it is the objective that the patient can walk again with a metabolic cost close to what it was in the past.

 One part of the solution, together with the mechanical design, is the controller.